No time to visit the gym?

-- What height should the seat be set to? – Set the height of the seat so there is a slight bend to the knee of your extended leg while your foot is flat on the bottom pedal when sitting on the seat.
+- What height should the seat be set to? – Set the height of the seat so there is a slight bend to the knee of your extended leg, while your foot is sitting flat on the bottom pedal when sitting on the seat.

 - Can I adjust the handle bars? – Some bikes have fixed handle bars.
 On those you can adjust, move them so you sit comfortably without strain on your wrists, shoulders, or back.

-- How do I measure progress? – Keep a journal and note the session dates and times, resistance and or program settings used.
+- How do I measure progress? – The best way to keep track of your progress is to maintain a journal and note the session dates and times, resistance and or program settings used.
+You can then look back and see just how well you have done!